 If you decided to use Essure to prevent pregnancy and experienced serious complications or side effects, you may be entitled to compensation.
 Essure was marketed as a safe, highly effective for birth control device, and the only permanent form of birth control that didn’t require surgery.
-As studies and reports show, this may not be true.
+As is shown through studies and through subsequent news of discontinuing of sales of the device, this may not be true.

 Bayer Healthcare has now acknowledged that their device can cause various complications.
 The product has put users at risks for chronic pains and illnesses.
-Morgan & Morgan attorneys can help you file a lawsuit in order to receive the compensation you are entitled to.
+Morgan & Morgan attorneys can help you file a lawsuit in order to receive the compensation to which you are entitled.

 Our attorneys have decades of experience fighting for the rights of victims who encountered surprising and unwanted side effects from drugs and medical devices.
-We have fought large pharmaceutical and medical corporations on behalf of our clients and have won millions of dollars in the past.
+We have fought large pharmaceutical and medical corporations on behalf of our clients and have recovered billions for them.

-If you believe that Essure caused your complication, you may be eligible to join our mass tort case currently in progress.
-You may be eligible to receive compensation for the damages caused by the product.
+If you believe that Essure caused your complications, you may be eligible to file a mass tort lawsuit.
+You may be eligible to receive compensation for the damage caused by the product.
 Compensation can be used for future medical bills, lost wages, or even loss of life’s enjoyment.
 The amount of compensation you may be eligible to receive depends on when you started using the inserts, and how extensive your health complications are.

-The first step is to contact Morgan & Morgan and speak to an attorney.
-Morgan & Morgan is one of the largest plaintiffs’ firms in America and has 30 offices across the U.S. You do not need to physically go into one of our offices in order to get help.
-By completing our form, you can speak to an attorney who can advise you on your case for free.
+The first step is to contact Morgan & Morgan and speak to our legal team.
+Morgan & Morgan is the largest plaintiffs’ firm in the country and has nearly 50 offices across 15 states.
+You do not need to physically go into one of our offices in order to get help.
+By completing our free case evaluation form, you can speak to someone on our legal team who can advise you on your case.